async-devil/website-template-webpack-ts/README.md

 - Auto-deploy on every push to github pages (if not needed, delete `.github/workflows/pages.yml` file)
 - Configured eslint and prettier

+Do not forget to enable github pages in the settings of your repository.

 ## Commands

 ### Installation